CrimsonTome/crimsontome.com/posts/making-your-own-blog.md

 ## Still here?

+Please note that this guide assumes you're working in a browser rather than a terminal/command line.

 Well, let's begin.

 First of all, if you want to use GitHub as the source for your code you'll need a repository(repo).
 If you're reading this then you may be new to GitHub like I was not so long ago.